Selective electron-phonon coupling strength from nonequilibrium optical spectroscopy: The case of MgB$_2$: Selective electron-phonon coupling captured by tr-optical spectroscopy

 We now make use of the effective temperature model to reproduce the tr-OS data of \Mgb\, and AlB$_2$ and extract the relevant EPC strengths.
 We first consider the case of \Mgb.
 In this material, the strong and selective EPC is expected to result in a relaxation dynamics occurring on two time scales: the faster one is determined by scattering with the subset of E$_{2g}$ SCPs; the slower one by energy transfer from electrons to the weakly-coupled phonons.
 These two-steps dynamics can be described by a set of coupled differential equations for the three-temperature model (3TM) :~\cite{Allen1987,Perfetti2007}:

 where the functionals $g(\alpha^2\bar{F}_{i},T_{el},T_{i})$ are given by Eq. \ref{G} (with $i = SCP,ph$) and control the energy transfer rate between the 'hot' electron distribution and the two phonon populations at $T_{SCP}$ and $T_{ph}$, respectively. $\alpha^2\bar{F}_{SCP, ph}$ are the couplings with the two subsets of phonon modes that linearly contribute to the total glue function previously determined from the equilibrium OS data (see Section \ref{sec:OS}).
-The source term $P(t)$ in the first differential equation is a Gaussian function accounting for the pump pulse fluence and the experimental temporal resolution [the pump-pulse cross correlation is shown as gray lines in the insets of Fig. \ref{Fig:Fig3}(c) and (d)].
+We point out that interband and interband coupling terms are not explicitly included in the 3TM, as the momentum-integrated transient reflectivity signal does not allow for differentiation between the two electron scattering processes.
+The source term $P(t)$ in the first differential equation is a Gaussian function accounting for the pump pulse fluence and the experimental temporal resolution (the pump-pulse cross correlation is shown as gray lines in the insets of Fig. \ref{Fig:Fig3}(c) and (d)).
 The term $\gamma_{el}T_{el}$ expresses the electronic specific heat capacity, where the Sommerfeld constant $\gamma_{el}$ is taken as 1.5$\,$10$^{-4}\frac{J}{K^{2}cm^{3}}$~\cite{Junod2001}. $C_{SCP}$ and $C_{ph}$ are the specific heat capacities of the SCPs and the rest of the phonons.
 With SCPs being a fraction $f$ of the total number of phonon modes, we assume $C_{SCP} = fC_{lat}$, where $C_{lat}$ = 3$\frac{J}{Kcm^{3}}$~\cite{Junod2001} is the total specific heat capacity of the lattice.
-Finally, the third differential equation contains a term that accounts for the anharmonic phonon decay due to phonon-phonon scattering on a time scale $\tau_{anh}$ much longer than the temporal window explored in the experiments.
+Finally, the third differential equation contains a term that accounts for the anharmonic phonon decay~\cite{Mialitsin2007} due to phonon-phonon scattering on a time scale $\tau_{anh}$ much longer than the temporal window explored in the experiments.
 Because we expect the major part of $\alpha^2\bar{F}(\omega)$ at $\sim$70 meV to be determined by the SCP modes, we assume the following expression to hold: $\alpha^2\bar{F}_{SCP} = p\,\alpha^2\bar{F}(70~\text{meV})$, with $0<p<1$.
 It then follows that $\alpha^2\bar{F}_{ph} = \alpha^2\bar{F}(\omega)-p\,\alpha^2\bar{F}(70~\text{meV})$.